codevence/fair-wizard-guide/docs/applications/admin-center/import/projects.rst

 Projects Import
 ***************

-As an admin, we can import projects using provided template.
+Users with the :ref:`Manage ALL Projects<roles>` role permission can import projects using provided template.
 The template has four columns: name, knowledgeModelId, documentTemplateId and emails of users we want to add as owners to a project.
 Once it is filled with data, we can import it back to the FAIR Wizard to populate it with projects.

 .. figure:: projects/projects.png
     :width: 528